FormulaCarbon/pythings-Python-Module/README.md

    - [Class: Security](#secure)
 <a name='about'></a>
 ## About PyThings
 PyThings is a python 3 module that expands the functionality of python.
-It expands the connectivity of an IDE to the PC, expands the ability of dictionaries, and adds an image scraping and opening functionality.
+It expands the connectivity of an IDE to the PC, expands the ability of dictionaries, adds an image scraping and opening functionality, add more math functions, and add an ecryption/decryption feature.

 **Currently Tested Platforms**
 - Windows 11

 **Dependencies**
-- urllib.request
+- setuptools
 - plyer
 - bs4
 - pillow